-As treatment progresses, your child will probably return to school either part time or full time, but extended absences due to infections or complications from treatment might occur.
-A child who is out of school longer than 2 weeks for any medical reason is entitled by law to instruction at home or in the hospital.
-It is a good idea to request off-site instruction as soon as you find out your child may be out of school for longer than 2 weeks.
+A child who is out of school longer than two weeks for any medical reason is entitled by law to instruction at home or in the hospital.
+It is a good idea to request off-site instruction as soon as you find out your child may be out of school for longer than two weeks.
 The school will require a letter from the doctor stating the reason and expected length of time this service will be needed.

-We used Skype® and had a weekly time set up so that Patrik could see his classmates, and they could see him.
+We used Skype® and had a weekly time set up so that Mike could see his classmates, and they could see him.
 If an oral presentation was due, he heard a few of theirs, and presented his.
 If nothing shareable was due, they just traded jokes or did a show and tell of something that had happened that week.
-Both Patrik and his classmates enjoyed collecting jokes all year.
-If he was not feeling well or was hospitalized, it was cancelled for that week.
+If he was not feeling well or was hospitalized, the call was cancelled for that week.
 It sure helped make him still feel a part of his class, and the teacher said it really helped his classmates to see he was still okay, and still himself.
-He wasn’t allowed to attend school at all for frontline treatment (almost 10 months).
+He wasn’t able to attend school at all for almost 10 months.

 Table of ContentsAll Guides

 - 1. Before You Go

 - 2. The Emergency Room

 - 8. Surgery